jessepav/lacygoill-wiki-backup/shell/zsh.md

 MWE:

     $ shopt -u nofailglob; echo ?
-    ?~
+    ?˜

     $ shopt -s nofailglob; echo ?
-    bash: no match: ?~
+    bash: no match: ?˜
-    (because there's no file/directory in the cwd whose name contains only 1 character)~
+    (because there's no file/directory in the cwd whose name contains only 1 character)˜

     % unsetopt nomatch; echo ?
-    ?~
+    ?˜

     % setopt nomatch; echo ?
-    zsh: no matches found: ?~
+    zsh: no matches found: ?˜

 Both shells try to expand a glob pattern.
 The difference is how they react to a glob pattern which they fail to expand.